Request for Proposals from University of Chicago Faculty

 The terms of awards are as follows:

-Annual progress reporting: Researchers awarded funding for full research proposals will be required to provide a brief two page progress report with expenditures on a quarterly basis to align with TCD reporting requirements for the Tata Trusts.
+Annual progress reporting: Researchers awarded funding for full research proposals will be required to provide a brief two-page progress report with expenditures on a quarterly basis to align with TCD’s reporting requirements for the Tata Trusts.
 A final project report and financial report must be submitted within 60 days of completion of the grant period.
 For pilot and travel grants, an annual narrative and financial report is expected, along with a final report at the end of the funding period.

 Requests for no-cost extensions must be submitted at least three months before the conclusion of the grant period and approval will be contingent on the progress of the project and the probability of concrete results within the extension period.
 No-cost extensions are expected to be no longer than 6 months, although longer requests may be considered in extenuating circumstances.
-In the case of no-cost extension requests that are not approved, unused funding will revert to the TCD.
+In case no-cost extension requests are not approved, unused fund will revert to the TCD.

 Data publication: Grantees are required to submit all data and surveys generated with the aid of TCD funding within 18 months of completing data collection.
 The TCD will retain this data under embargo for a period of up to three years (unless PIs choose to release this information sooner).
 Following this period grantees must submit a written request for continued data retention.
 In cases where legal or ethical reasons preclude data release, the TCD will grant exceptions to these requirements.

 Research Publicity: The TCD expects to publicize all research results following the approval of PIs.
 The TCD policy and communications staff will work closely with researchers to disseminate research results.

 Participate in TCD activities: Grantees may be requested to participate in TCD activities whenever possible.
 Activities may include evidence workshops or presentations to TCD donors and potential partners.